kekse1/count.php/README.md

 global scope..

-And btw.. usually I've always used a `config.inc.php`, but as it's such a 'tiny' script, I decided to put everything down into just one `.php` file..!
+And btw.. usually I've always used a `config.inc.php`, but as it's such a 'tiny' script, I decided to put everything down into just one `.php` file..

 ### # Why not using a `class`?
 Just because it ain't necessary.
 But **maybe** I'll upgrade.. not sure atm.